rpeszek/my-blogs/posts/2021-12-10-ts-types-part1.md

           => void
     = curry (item.body.getAsync)

-//compiles but it should not, compiles even with type anotation const nonsense1: (a: Office.CoercionType)
+//compiles but it should not, compiles even with type annotation const nonsense1: (a: Office.CoercionType)
           => (b: ((asyncResult: Office.AsyncResult<string>) => void))
           => void